AdobeDocs/campaign-classic-learn.en/help/control-panel-tutorials/getting-started-with-the-control-panel.md

 >[!NOTE]
 >
 >Control Panel is accessible to all Admin users.
-The steps to grant Admin access to a user are detailed in the (product documentation)[https://experienceleague.adobe.com/docs/control-panel/using/discover-control-panel/managing-permissions.html?lang=en#discover-control-panel].
+The steps to grant Admin access to a user are detailed in the [product documentation](https://experienceleague.adobe.com/docs/control-panel/using/discover-control-panel/managing-permissions.html?lang=en#discover-control-panel).
-Note that your instance must be hosted on AWS and upgraded with the latest (Gold Standard)[https://experienceleague.adobe.com/docs/campaign-classic/using/release-notes/gs-release/gs-overview.html] build.
-Learn how to check your version in (this section)[https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/starting-with-adobe-campaign/launching-adobe-campaign.html?lang=en#getting-your-campaign-version].
-To check if your instance is hosted on AWS, follow the steps detailed in (this page)[https://experienceleague.adobe.com/docs/control-panel/using/faq.html].
+Note that your instance must be hosted on AWS and upgraded with the latest [Gold Standard](https://experienceleague.adobe.com/docs/campaign-classic/using/release-notes/gs-release/gs-overview.html) build.
+Learn how to check your version in [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/starting-with-adobe-campaign/launching-adobe-campaign.html?lang=en#getting-your-campaign-version).
+To check if your instance is hosted on AWS, follow the steps detailed in [this page](https://experienceleague.adobe.com/docs/control-panel/using/faq.html).
+>

 The [!UICONTROL Control Panel] allows Adobe Campaign administrators to monitor key assets and perform administrative tasks, such as managing the [!DNL SFTP] storage by instance, managing [!DNL GPG] keys, or [!UICONTROL subdomains] and [!UICONTROL certificates].